 Decisional Capacity Definition

-The decisional capacity definition mirrors the definition for decision-making capacity developed by Appelbaum & Gutheil, which states “a threshold requirement for persons to retain the power to make decisions for themselves” (Appelbaum & Gutheil, 1991, p.
+The decisional capacity definition mirrors that of decision-making capacity developed by Appelbaum & Gutheil, which states “a threshold requirement for persons to retain the power to make decisions for themselves” (Appelbaum & Gutheil, 1991, p.
 180).

 Assessing Capacity for Decision Making California

 Questions regarding the capacity for decision making California can come up in a number of jurisdictions including criminal, probate, and civil matters.
 The specific legal standards depend on the jurisdiction that is at issue, which will be described more at other relevant points on the site.